relativitydev/relativity-import-samples/README.md

 4. **Begin Job**
   Starts Import Job which enables the process that schedules importing data to workspace based on the configuration assigned in previous steps.
-  Started job does not mean that data are instantly imported. however DataSources are added to the queue and scheduled by background mechanism.
+  Started job does not mean that data are instantly imported.
+However DataSources are added to the queue and scheduled by background mechanism.
   The import Job state or data source state shows the current stage.

-5. **Add one or multiple DataSources**  (optional)
+5. **Add one or multiple DataSources to running job** User can add additional sources to running importJob.

-6. **End Import Job**  (optional)
+6. **End Import Job**
   Ends import job that was already started.
 It is optional step but it is highly recommended in case when no more data source is plan to be added for particular job.

 ## Example of Simple Import Documents Flow